efekos/Simpler/guide/Introduction.md

 Menu features create custom menus, and let you listen for them.
 It's a good way to make use interfaces using GUI's.

 Starting to use Simpler in your project is really simple.
-All you need to do is [install](Installation.md) Simpler as a dependecy in your project.
+All you need to do is [install](Installation.md) Simpler as a dependency in your project.